thomasfevre/ride-the-bet/docs/context.md

-# "Ride The Bet" Prediction Duel dApp: Development Plan
+# "Ride The Bet" Prediction bet dApp: Development Plan

 This document outlines the step-by-step plan to build, test, and deploy the "Ride The Bet" decentralized application for the Chiliz Hackathon.